Frequently asked questions

 Depending on how specific your wishes are, it may take a funeral director time to secure any particularly unique requests you may have.
 Some funeral directors respond within a few hours, if it is during the working week, some may take a few days.

-If you’d like support, please do contact us at Legacy of Lives and we can follow-up with funeral directors to help the process.
+If you’d like support, please do contact us at The Farewell Guide and we can follow-up with funeral directors to help the process.

 You are able to see the pre-paid plan providers that cover your area and reach out to them, but we are unable to give any advice on which provider to choose.
 If you need further information on pre-paid funeral plans you would need to seek advice form an authorised provider.

 Discussing funeral plans with loved ones can be tricky – especially when you’re not sure which questions to ask, or what to consider.
-With the Legacy of Lives planner, these questions are laid out for you: which type of funeral you would like, where you would like the funeral to take place, transportation, readings, music, memorial brochures, and other send-off preferences.
-On this planner, you can also store important documents, memories, contacts, and funeral wishes all in one place.
+With The Farewell Guide planner, in your portal, these questions are laid out for you: which type of funeral you would like, where you would like the funeral to take place, transportation, readings, music, memorial brochures, and other send-off preferences.
+On The Farewell Guide planner, you can also store important documents, memories, contacts, and funeral wishes all in one place.
 Start a plan for you or a loved one today.

 The best way to plan your own funeral is to document your funeral wishes in a safe place, and to share these with your loved ones.
-You can store your wishes with Legacy of Lives today.
+You can store your wishes with The Farewell Guide today.

 We make user data security our top priority.
 We ensure our systems are up to date with all the latest security updates and tools and use the latest and most advanced encryption methods available.
 In addition to this industry-leading security framework, we constantly monitor our platform, staying ahead of any potential issues.

 We know that talking about death with our loved ones can be difficult – but planning ahead is important.
-With Legacy of Lives’ easy-to-use funeral planning tool, you can be prepared, plan a funeral and receive quotes from funeral directors in less than 48 hours, saving you time on research.
-Our planning tool allows you to safely store funeral wishes and important documents in one place – and is completely free.
+With The Farewell Guide you can be prepared, plan a funeral and view prices from funeral directors all in one place, saving you time on research.
+Our planning tool allows you to safely store funeral wishes and important documents – and is completely free.
 If you are in the early stages of planning, you might also find it helpful to take a look at the advice in our Help Guides to guide you through the process.

 On average, a funeral takes around one to two weeks to arrange but can be longer.
-How long it takes to arrange a funeral will depend on a variety of factors – for example,
+How long it takes to arrange a funeral will depend on a variety of factors.

-cremation tends to take place sooner than a burial, and a funeral will take place sooner if there are religious considerations (in Islam, the deceased needs to be buried in 24 hours).
+Cremation tends to take place sooner than a burial, and a funeral will take place sooner if there are religious considerations (in Islam, the deceased needs to be buried in 24 hours).
 Seasonality is also something to keep in mind: most funerals tend to take place in winter, so finding an available date can take longer.
-We know that the time spent arranging a funeral is stressful – so at Legacy of Lives, we believe it’s important to speed this process up wherever possible, easing the stress of planning during the grieving process.
-Our planner gives you the tools to do this – start your plan today
+We know that the time spent arranging a funeral is stressful – so at The Farewell Guide, we believe it’s important to speed this process up wherever possible, easing the stress of planning during the grieving process.

 There are several practical steps you should take if a loved one has passed away.
 Firstly, you must register the death within five days.
-Before you go to the register office, you will need to find your loved one’s NHS medical card or birth certificate or marriage certificate (if applicable), driving license, and proof of address - you must have at least two of these.
+Before you go to the register office, you should try to find your loved one’s: NHS medical card, birth certificate, marriage certificate (if applicable), driving license (if applicable), and proof of address - you must have at least two of these.
 This is so you can receive a certificate for burial or cremation (known as the Green Form) and a certificate of registration of death.
 Sadly, you will not be able to release the body from the mortuary until this formality is completed.
 You will also need to inform the government of your loved one’s death - you can see more on their website.
-This can be an incredibly confusing and upsetting process – at Legacy of Lives, we will be petitioning the government to digitise this process, making it more efficient and transparent.

 A funeral plan is a way of recording the kind of funeral you would like when you pass away - for example, a cremation or a burial, which kind of flowers, music, catering, and so on.
 This is so that your loved ones can organise a funeral faithful to your wishes.
-A funeral plan is often accompanied by a payment plan - either pre-paid in advance, or a monthly payment plan - with a funeral director so that the funeral can go ahead.
-You can start your plan with Legacy of Lives today.
+You can start your plan with The Farewell Guide today.

 There are a few options for making funeral plans for over 50s: these typically include over 50s funeral plans and over 50s life insurance.
 Life insurance is taken out as monthly payments, which can then be used to cover the cost of a funeral, or as money left for loved ones - while a funeral plan is more clearly dedicated to covering the costs of the funeral.
-This will also involve a pre-paid or monthly payment plan for its cost, and is usually paid to a funeral director.
-You can start your over 50s funeral plan with Legacy of Lives today.
+This will also involve a pre-paid or monthly payment plan for its cost.

 There are several options for making funeral plans under 50.
-Many providers will specify a minimum age requirement of 50, but saving for a funeral is also an option for under 50s with certain funeral directors - with monthly installment plans of up to 25 years.
+These can incude pre-paid funeral plan and life insurance.
 If you are organising a funeral for a child, you are likely eligible for government financial support - see more on our page for help with funeral costs

 1. Inside the furnace of a steam train